-Not only are shoppers moving online, but they’re doing so on their phone.
+Not only are shoppers moving online, but they’re doing so on their phones.
 It’s more vital than ever that eCommerce retailers optimize each webpage for mobile.
-Most website hosts make this very easy to you, but always double-check.
+Most website hosts make this very easy for you, but always double-check.
 And be sure that mobile speed is also up to par.
-Even a few second hiccup can make some click elsewhere.
+Even a few-second hiccup can make some click elsewhere.

 7. Clean It Up

 Just like your brick and mortar shop, it’s crucial that your online store look spic and span.
 This means keeping pages uncluttered, menu bars simple and clear, and buttons bold and obvious.